farcloser/godolint/README.md

 This project is a (loving and) friendly port of hadolint, a venerable and wildly used dockerfile linter written in haskell.

-While there is nothing wrong with hadolint in itself, it does not fit quite well inside go tooling ecosytem:
+While there is nothing wrong with hadolint in itself, it does not fit quite well inside the go devtools ecosytem:
-- it is a foreign dependency, that has to be handled outside the go toolchain
+- it is a foreign dependency, that has to be handled outside the familiar go toolchain
 - it comes as a binary, that you have to shell out to, and parse its output
-- modifying it or extending it requires haskell knowledge, and presumably a hard fork
+- modifying it or extending it requires haskell knowledge (which might be a foreign proposition for some gophers), and maintaining a fork

-godolint is a pure go port of hadolint, filling an old glaring gap in the container landscape: ability to lint dockerfile in go.
+godolint is a pure go port of hadolint, filling an age-old gap in the container tooling landscape: the ability to lint dockerfiles in go.

-godolint does leverage the buildkit parser.
-It comes with an example binary that mimicks hadolint behavior, but is primarily meant to be used as a library that can be integrated in other go projects.
+It comes with an example binary that mimicks hadolint behavior, and can also be used (of course, and primarily) as a library, integrated into other go projects and devtools.

 ## Installation